LEARNAcademy/devise-single-page-app/README.md

 ## TODO

-redirect from Home to Apartments fetch list of apartments on apartments fetch list of apartments on home form to create apartments
+ - done - redirect from Home to Apartments
+- done - fetch list of apartments on apartments fetch list of apartments on home form to create apartments